 Many factors threaten the Florida population of American oystercatchers.
 Coastal development and shoreline armoring have resulted in widespread habitat loss, leaving few suitable breeding sites.
 Where breeding occurs, nests are vulnerable to disturbance by beachgoers, boaters, pets, predators, and severe weather events.
 When breeding adults are disturbed, they will fly from their nest, leaving eggs and chicks vulnerable to the elements and waiting predators.
 American oystercatchers are largely dependent on marine mollusks, which are particularly sensitive to changes in water quality.
 Oil spills and pollutants can affect distribution and abundance of mollusks, which subsequently affects prey availability for oystercatchers.
 Global climate change is an impending threat to American oystercatchers as the rise of sea level may further reduce coastal habitat.

 Conservation and Management

-American oystercatchers are protected by the U.S. Migratory Bird Treaty Act and as a State Species of Special Concern by Florida’s Endangered and Threatened Species Rule .
+American oystercatchers are protected by the U.S. Migratory Bird Treaty Act and as a State Threatened by Florida’s Endangered and Threatened Species Rule .